 Every day there are ongoing workshops on how to arrange flowers.

-Many tourists visiting Keukenhof Gardens don’t know that there is a Keukenhof castle as well.
+Many tourists visiting Keukenhof Gardens don’t know that there is a Keukenhof Castle.

-Book your Castle ticket in advance and check out some of the impressive artefacts on display from the Golden Age of Dutch history.
+Book your Castle ticket in advance and check out some of the impressive artifacts on display from the Golden Age of Dutch history.

 Insider Tip: Visit the Castle after you are done with Keukenhof Gardens because you can’t re-enter the Gardens.